 No, the Kick Off sports reporter scheme is for people taking the first steps in a possible sports reporting or broadcasting career.

 Yes.
 The scheme offers a two day comprehensive paid training course from 26th – 27th June 2014 at the College of Journalism in BBC Bristol.
 You will need to attend this training to take part in the scheme.

 What support will I get on the scheme?

-You will be assigned a mentor at your BBC Local Radio Station, and you will be supported by the managers of the scheme.
+You will be assigned a mentor at your BBC location, and you’ll also be supported by the central managers of the scheme.

 How will I know how I am doing?

-You will be given feedback on your performance and you will be asked to give your own feedback too.
+You’ll be given feedback on your performance and will also be asked to give your own feedback as well.

 What hours will I work?